4.1 Concept of significant harm

 - Physical symptoms such as injuries to the genital or anal area, bruising to buttocks, abdomen and thighs, sexually transmitted disease, presence of semen on vagina, anus, external genitalia or clothing.

 Sex offenders have no common profile, and it is important for professionals to avoid attaching any significance to stereotypes around their background or behaviour.
-While media interest often focuses on 'stranger danger', research indicates that as much as 80 per cent of sexual offending occurs in the context of a known relationship, either family, acquaintance or colleague.
+While media interest often focuses on 'stranger danger', sexual offending also occurs in the context of a known relationship, e.g. family, acquaintance or colleague.

 4.7 Recognising neglect